ruzickap/action-test/README.md

     url: https://www.example.com/test123
     pages_path: ./build/
     cmd_params: --buffer-size=8192 --concurrency=10 --skip-tls-verification --limit-redirections=5 --timeout=20  # specify all necessary muffet parameters
-    run_timeout: 600  # maximum amount of time to run muffet (default is 300 seconds)
+    run_timeout: 600  # maximum amount of time to run muffet (default is set to 300 seconds)
 ```

 Do you want to skip the docker build step?
 OK, the script mode is available.